 Guess who does not know that.

 Spectrem’s study on Millionaires and their knowledge level about investment terminology determined that a significant percentage of wealthy investors do not know the definitions of somewhat basic investment terms.
-In Educating Millionaires: Filling in the Blanks, investors with a net worth of at least $1 million were asked “which of the following is the best definition of a separate account?” and 51 percent did not know the correct answer.
+In The Financial Literacy Gap Among Millionaires, investors with a net worth of at least $1 million were asked “which of the following is the best definition of a separate account?” and 51 percent did not know the correct answer.

 Only 33 percent of the investors got the correct answer, which in the study was “an account managed by a professional advisor seeking to invest in a group of individual securities”.

 Does that surprise you?

 Establishing separate accounts is a significant portion of an advisor’s daily activity with clients.
 For advisors, it is a basic part of their normal performance.

 And investors know their advisors are performing that task.
 This is not a situation where advisors are conducting business without their clients knowing about it.